MicrosoftDocs/azure-stack-docs/azure-stack/operator/powershell-install-az-module.md

    [Windows PowerShell 5.1](https://docs.microsoft.com//powershell/scripting/install/installing-windows-powershell#upgrading-existing-windows-powershell)
    if needed.
 If you're on Windows 10, you already have PowerShell 5.1 installed.
 2. Install [.NET Framework 4.7.2 or later](https://docs.microsoft.com//dotnet/framework/install).
 3. Make sure you have the latest version of PowerShellGet.
-Run `Install-Module PowerShellGet -Force`.
+Run `Install-Module PowerShellGet -MinimumVersion 2.2.3 -Force`.

 ## 2. Prerequisites for Linux and Mac
 PowerShell Core 6.x or later version is needed.
 Follow the [link](https://docs.microsoft.com//powershell/scripting/install/installing-powershell-core-on-windows) for instructions